takluyver/pynsist/doc/cfgfile.rst

 will create a ``Python`` subfolder inside the install directory with the files Python needs to run.

-This has the advantage of producing smaller installers (~7.5 MB for a trivial application), and more standalone installations.
+This has the advantage of producing smaller, quicker installers (~7.5 MB for a trivial application), and more standalone installations.
 But it has a number of
 limitations:

 - This option is only available for Python 3.5 and above.
 These versions of